TB Testing Clinic Q&A

 It takes 2-3 days to get results from a tuberculin skin test, while the results of a blood test are typically given within 1-2 days.
 However, blood tests may take longer depending on how quickly the lab can get to analyzing your sample.

 If you’re looking for a safe and professional medical facility to get tested for TB, look no further than Columbia Clinic Urgent Care.
 We offer efficient testing to get you the results you need and comprehensive treatment should the results come back positive.
-Reach out today for more information about our TB testing services or book in online to schedule an appointment—we’re happy to get started as soon as you’re ready!
-We have convenient locations to serve you in Portland OR, Clackamas, OR and Tigard, OR.
+For more information, please contact us or request an appointment online.
+We serve patients from Tibbetts St Portland, Milwaukie OR, Oak Grove OR, Stark Street Portland, Fairview OR, Happy Valley OR, Gladstone OR, Cedar Mill OR, Tibbetts Street Portland OR, West Linn OR, Aloha OR, Tigard OR, Lake Oswego OR, Tualatin OR, Oregon City OR, and surrounding areas.
+We also accept walk-ins.